-Abolishing paid transfers has become a rallying cry of progressive transit advocates in Philadelphia.
+Abolishing paid transfers has become a rallying cry of progressive transit advocates in Philadelphia, #freetransfers is the rallying cry.
 “The transfer is regressive” spout transportation pundits.
-Adding that the transfer hurts poorer people most as the cost hits the pocket harder and because poorer sections of the city require more transfers to reach job centers, thereby taxing the poor even more.
+They point out that the transfer hurts poorer people most because the cost hits the pocket harder and low income sections of the city require more transfers to reach job centers, taxing the poor even more.

 What would you say if I told you there was a city employee who was devoted to eliminating transfer penalties and ensuring “the advantages of rapid transit will be extended as equally as practicable to every front door in Philadelphia. ” And what would you say if I told you that proposal dated back to November of 1914?

 A. Merrit Taylor, Philadelphia’s first Director of Transit (and patron saint of this site) proposed doing away with the transfer way before the SEPTA Key even began its roll out.
 Back in 1913, Taylor’s plans for rapid transit in Philadelphia proposed a flat five-cent fare, doing away with Philadelphia Rapid Transit’s three-cent transfer.
 The cost-free transfer would apply to his proposed subways and elevated railways as well as to surface trolleys run by Philadelphia Rapid Transit, the trolley monopoly of Philadelphia.
 It was lauded by the Evening Ledger as a Philadelphian’s dream of being able to go via high speed subway and elevated from Darby all the way to Frankford for just five cents.

 The Evening Ledger praised the removal of the transfer cost, stating: